 Jump to:

 Chocolate bark is a rich concoction of melted chocolate with a variety of mix-ins that are spread and cooled, then cut or broken into shards.
 The freeform chocolate treat is a perfect vehicle for nuts, fruit, candy, pretzels, and more.
-Even melting and cooling a bar of high-quality dark chocolate and sprinkling pink sea salt on top makes for a delicious indulgence.
+Even melting and cooling a bar of high-quality dark chocolate and sprinkling pink sea salt on top make for a delicious indulgence.
+It is a quick and easy process that doesn't require any special equipment or skill.
+And you can melt and spread a batch with pantry staples.

 There is no need to overthink when shopping for chocolate.
-Unless you love diving down the rabbit hole of artisanal brands and varieties (and what chocolate lover doesn't).
-However, the better the quality of chocolate you buy, the more seductive and delicious your bark will be.
-But that doesn't mean we need to spend more on a chocolate snack than on dinner.
+Unless you love diving down the rabbit hole of artisanal brands and varieties.
+However, the better the quality of chocolate you buy, the more seductive and delicious your bark.
+That doesn't mean we need to spend more on a chocolate snack than on dinner.
 Trust me, it could easily happen.

 For a luscious, nuanced dark chocolate bark, choose a chocolate that is at least 63% cocoa.
 The higher the percentage listed on the label, the more chocolate liquor or cocoa solids in the chocolate.
 The darker the chocolate, the more intense and bitter the bite.
 As a starting point for any chocolate bark, reach for semi-sweet or around 60% cocoa solids.